PTSD in Military Veterans: Symptoms, Treatment, and Self-Help

-- PTSD in the Family: Helping a Loved One or Family Member with Post-Traumatic Stress Disorder
+- Helping Someone with PTSD: Helping a Friend or Loved One Deal with Post-Traumatic Stress Disorder

 Resources and references

 Help for Veterans with PTSD – Learn how to earn how to earn how to enroll for VA health care and get an assessment.
 (National Center for PTSD)

 24/7 Outreach Center for Psychological Health & Traumatic Brain Injury – Get help for traumatic brain injury and other psychological health issues.
 Call 1-866-966-1020 or connect through chat or email.
 (DoD's Defense Centers of Excellence)